circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 For convenience, CircleCI maintains several Docker images.
 These images are extensions of official Docker images and include tools that are especially useful for CI/CD.
 All of these pre-built images are available in the [CircleCI org on Docker Hub](https://hub.docker.com/r/circleci/).
 The source code for these images is available at [github.com/circleci/circleci-images](https://github.com/circleci/circleci-images).
 Dockerfiles for each CircleCI image variant are archived at [github.com/circleci-public/circleci-dockerfiles](https://github.com/circleci-public/circleci-dockerfiles).

+## Best Practices

+CircleCI bases pre-built images off of upstream, for example, `circleci/ruby:2.4-node` is based off the most up to date version of the Ruby 2.4-node container, similar to using `:latest`.
+It is best practice to lock down aspects of your build container, by specifying an additional tag to pin down the image in your configuration.

+That is, to prevent unintended changes that come from upstream, instead of using `circleci/ruby:2.4-node` use a more specific version of these containers to ensure the image does not change with upstream changes until you change the tag.

+For example, add `-jessie` or `-stretch` to the end of each of those containers to ensure you're only using that base OS.
+You can pin down those images to a specific point version, like `circleci/ruby:2.3.7-jessie`, or you can just specify the OS version, with `circleci/ruby:2.3`.
+This is possible for any of the CircleCI images.

+It is also possible to specify all the way down to the specific SHA of the image you want to use.
+Doing so allows you to test specific images for as long as you like before making any changes.
+To find the value, navigate to on older Build page in the CircleCI app that utilized the image you wish to use and select the drop-down for `Spin up Environment`.
+Inside you will find the SHA256, for example, `circleci/ruby@sha256:df1808e61a9c32d0ec110960fed213ab2339451ca88941e9be01a03adc98396e`.

 ## Image Types

 CircleCI's pre-built Docker images fall into two categories: **language** images and **service** images.
 All images add a `circleci` user as a system user.